 - t.
-Always operate vehicles and drive in a safe manner and by only the assigned operator. - u.
+Assigned operator shall always operate vehicles in a safe manner. - u.
 Utilize proper lifting techniques.
 Workers are not to lift or push heavy objects.
 Get help if necessary. - v.
 Do not enter barricaded areas unless authorized to do so. - w.
 The use of portable FM/AM, iPod, and MP3 radios or other devices affecting the ability to hear emergency instructions and warnings on the site is always prohibited. - x.
 Subcontractor shall comply with respirable Crystalline Silica 1926.1153 and provide silica training to ensure employee can demonstrate knowledge and understanding of health hazards associated with exposure to respirable crystalline silica, specific tasks hazards associated with exposure to RCS, and measures that can be implemented including engineering controls, work practices and respirators to be used. - 34.
 The Subcontractor is responsible to obtain and faithfully execute and comply with the most current version of the Ajax Corporate Safety, Health and Environmental Policies and Procedures Manual available at www.structuretone.com which is hereby incorporated by reference and made a part hereof as if fully set forth in length.

-c.
+4.3.
 SAFETY INSPECTIONS